GitauHarrison/notes/02_django/03_templates.md

 ## Improved Links to Views

-If you look carefully in our `base.html`, we have linked the base template to the _home_ and _about_  pages by passing in `/blog/` and `/blog/about` respectively.
+If you look carefully in our `base.html` file, we have linked the base template to the _home_ and _about_  pages by passing in `/blog/` and `/blog/about` respectively.
 If at any one point we decide that we no longer want to use these links, let us say we now want to use the links `/blog/home/` for our _home_ page and `/blog/about-us` for the _about_ page, we will be forced to manually go into each template file and make those changes.
 If the application grows and becomes bigger, the likelihood of us making errors on page links is quite high.
 To mitigate such a scenario, we can instead point our links to a specific view function rather than the view function's URL.

 ```html
 <!-- blog/templates/blog/base.html -->